superlinked/VectorHub/docs/use_cases/retrieval_augmented_generation_eval.md

 - Precision and Recall or their combination F1 Score
 - DCG and nDCG, which relates to their relevance, based on the inclusion or rank of documents in the results

-The nature of semantic information retrieval poses a challenge at this stage, as the documents are retrieved beyond the keywords/synonyms/token enrichment-matching.
+At this stage, the challenge arises in semantic information retrieval, where retrieval transcends mere keyword matching, encompassing considerations beyond synonyms and token-level enrichment.

 You can build a reference evaluation set, known as a [Golden Set](https://www.luigisbox.com/search-glossary/golden-set/).
 We could also leverage [T5 Model](https://huggingface.co/docs/transformers/model_doc/t5) to generate a starter pack for evaluation.